Hey Mr. D.J. (Zhané song): Impact and legacy

-American entertainment company BuzzFeed ranked it number 45 in their list of "The 101 Greatest Dance Songs Of the '90s" in 2017.
-They added, "Great harmonies, chill vibe, rap bridge; all the things you needed to make a perfect early-‘90s R&B dance song."
-In an 2019 retrospective review, Daryl McIntosh from Albumism wrote that Kay Gee’s beat on the track "provided a sound reminiscent of late ‘70s disco band Chic, that, together with the perfectly complementary vocals, created a euphoria of modern funk."
-Slant Magazine ranked it number 22 in their list of "The 100 Best Dance Songs of All Time" in 2020.
+In 2017, American entertainment company BuzzFeed ranked it number 45 in their list of "The 101 Greatest Dance Songs Of the '90s", writing, "Great harmonies, chill vibe, rap bridge; all the things you needed to make a perfect early-'90s R&B dance song."
+In a 2019 retrospective review, Daryl McIntosh from Albumism wrote that Kay Gee's beat on the track "provided a sound reminiscent of late '70s disco band Chic, that, together with the perfectly complementary vocals, created a euphoria of modern funk".
+In 2020, Slant Magazine ranked it number 22 in their list of "The 100 Best Dance Songs of All Time".
 An editor said, "Still, no one nailed the formula quite like Zhané did with this velvet midnight blue floor-filler."